xiblizz/supa-solid-daisy/README.md

-# SolidStart Template with DaisyUI + Motion + Solid-Icons
+# SolidStart Template with DaisyUI

 Everything you need to build a Solid project, powered by [`solid-start`](https://solid-start-docs.deno.dev/getting-started/what-is-solidstart)